-How can the Queen, who lives in Britain, be our head of state?
+How can the King, who lives in Britain, be our head of state?
 Enter the vice regal representative.

-While The Queen is our official head of state, she obviously can't be physically present in every country of which she is Sovereign.
-She relies on her vice regal representatives to act on her behalf.
+While The King is our official head of state, he obviously can't be physically present in every country of which he is Sovereign.
+He relies on his vice regal representatives to act on his behalf.

 Eleven Crowns in Canada